 Table 1 is a compliance option that is intended to protect workers from silica exposures.
 It identifies 18 common construction tasks that generate high exposures to respirable crystalline silica and for each task specifies engineering controls, work practices and respiratory protection required.
 Employers who fully and properly implement the engineering controls, work practices and respiratory protection specified for a task on Table 1 are not required to measure respirable crystalline silica exposures to verify that levels are at or below the PEL for workers engaged in the Table 1 task.

 What are the other requirements of OSHA’s a new crystalline silica rule?

 After choosing a silica control method, employers are required to:

 - Implement a written exposure control plan that identifies tasks that involve exposure and methods for how to protect workers (See: Sample Written Silica Control Plans.)

 When must employers comply with the standard for construction?

 The final rule took effect on June 23, 2016, giving the construction industry one year to comply.
-On April 6, 2017, the Occupational Safety and Health Administration announced an additional delay of three months in the silica construction rule enforcement.
+On April 6, 2017, the Occupational Safety and Health Administration (OSHA) announced an additional delay of three months in the silica construction rule enforcement.
 Effective Oct.
 23, 2017, OSHA now fully enforces all appropriate provisions of the Silica in Construction standard.
 Learn more about OSHA’s Interim Enforcement Guidance for the Respirable Crystalline Silica in Construction Standard.